 If you wake up often with heartburn, the taste of acid in your mouth or gnawing, sharp abdominal pain, you may have gastroesophageal reflux disease (GERD), or chronic, severe acid reflux.
-GERD occurs when your lower esophageal sphincter (the flap at the top of your esophagus that prevents digestive juices from flowing upward) becomes weak or relaxes when it shouldn't.
+GERD occurs when your lower esophageal sphincter (the flap between the bottom of your esophagus and the top of your stomach that prevents digestive juices from flowing upward) becomes weak or relaxes when it shouldn't.

 A healthy esophageal sphincter will keep digestive acids in your stomach when you lie down.
 But when you have GERD, digestive acids flow in the wrong direction, resulting in gastric distress, according to the Mayo Clinic.

 Signs that GERD is causing your morning stomach pain, according to Dr. Omino, include:

 - Heartburn and burning in the chest or upper abdomen